cioportfolio/python/docs/index.md

 - Now make a variable called "great_height" and make it 10 times the size of "height"
 - Print "great_height"

-### Learning more about variables:
+### Learning more about variables

-- There is lots more to learn about variables.
+There is lots more to learn about variables.
 You can search for more help online or just look at [w3schools](https://www.w3schools.com/python/python_variables.asp).

-- Once you feel ok with variables you can learn more about [data and types of data in Python](https://www.w3schools.com/python/python_datatypes.asp)
+Once you feel ok with variables you can learn more about [data and types of data in Python](https://www.w3schools.com/python/python_datatypes.asp).

+Python has libraries for more complex data structures but these are probably for quite advanced programers.

 ## Small helper programs